tejajagadeep/movie-app/movie-backend/api-gateway/README.md

    - If the token is valid, the gateway checks the user’s permissions and roles from the token claims to authorize the request.
    - If authorized, the gateway routes the request to the appropriate microservice.

-5. **Request Processing:** The backend microservice processes the request and sends the response back to the API Gateway.
+5. **Request Processing:** The backend microservice processes the request and sends the movieResponse back to the API Gateway.

-6. **Response Handling:** The gateway may modify the response (if necessary) and then sends it back to the client.
+6. **Response Handling:** The gateway may modify the movieResponse (if necessary) and then sends it back to the client.

 ### Benefits